imnltsa/ios15tether/README.md

 Now, you need to sign every `.im4p` that was copied when you searched `IsFUDFirmware` in the `BuildManifest.plist`.
 Run `img4 -i {im4p filename} -o {img4 filename} -M IM4M -T {tag}`, where `{im4p filename}` is the filename of one firmwares `.im4p` filename (ie. `aopfw.im4p`), `{img4 filename}` is the filename with `.im4p` replaced with `.img4` (ie. `aopfw.img4`), and `{tag}` is the [`TYPE`](https://theapplewiki.com/index.php?title=TYPE) of the firmware (ie. `aopf`), just remember to not include the `{}`.
 Make sure you do ***every firmware***.

-10. Patch the kernel cache with `Kernel64Patcher kcache.raw krnlboot.patched -f -r -o -e`, make sure you are using the correct fork!
+10. Patch the kernel cache with `Kernel64Patcher kcache.raw krnlboot.patched -b15 -r -o -e`, make sure you are using the correct fork!
 11. Repack the kernel into an `.im4p` with `pyimg4 im4p create -i krnlboot.patched -o krnlbootim4p -f rkrn --lzss`.
 11. Repack the kernel into an `.img4` with `pyimg4 img4 create -p krnlboot.im4p -o krnlboot.img4 -m IM4M`.